The-Social-Proof-Foundation/docs/order-book/overview.md

 2. If no match exists, the order remains on the book, waiting for execution.
 3. If a market order is placed, it will execute against existing orders at the best available price.

-### AMM Liquidity Pool as a Fallback
+### AMM Dedicated Trading for Social Proof Tokens

-To maintain continuous liquidity, MySocial incorporates an AMM fallback mechanism that interacts with liquidity pools.
-If an order remains unmatched on the CLOB due to a lack of liquidity at a specific price level, the system routes the remainder of the order to AMM pools to provide instant execution.
+MySocial incorporates a dedicated AMM (Automated Market Maker) mechanism specifically for trading social proof tokens.
+Unlike the CLOB which handles traditional asset pairs, the AMM liquidity pools are purpose-built for social token swapping.

-This method ensures that:
+This specialized approach ensures that:

-* Traders receive the best possible price using order book matching first.
+* Social Proof Tokens have continuous liquidity through dedicated pools.
-* Unmatched portions of market orders are executed against an AMM pool when necessary.
+* Users can efficiently swap social tokens without relying on order book matching.
-* Liquidity providers (LPs) earn fees by supplying assets to AMM pools, supporting deeper liquidity.
+* Liquidity providers (LPs) earn fees by supplying assets to these specialized AMM pools.

 ### Security and Finality